CiscoTestAutomation/genieparser/changelog/undistributed.rst

 * IOSXE
     * Fix ShowPlatform
-        updated schema for 'lc_type' as other, added regEx the condition for 'lc_type'
+        added regEx in the condition for 'lc_type' to handle outputs flexibly

 --------------------------------------------------------------------------------
                                 ARP